Chaindoc

 • The project has defined deliverables and a fixed timeline.
 If you can name the outputs and the dates, you need a SOW to hold both sides accountable.

 • Multiple stakeholders or teams are involved.
-Cross-functional projects — especially those spanning procurement, legal, and delivery — need a single contractual reference point.
+Cross-functional projects (procurement, legal, delivery) need a single contractual reference point.

 • Payment is tied to milestones or acceptance.
 Any arrangement where invoices depend on deliverable approval requires a SOW to define what "approved" means.